Prince Daemon in his younger days as commander of the gold cloaks. © Marc Simonetti

 Daemon challenged Aemond, waiting for thirteen days at Harrenhal until Aemond stopped burning the riverlands to come face him.
 The Battle Above the Gods Eye ended in the deaths of both riders and both dragons.
 Daemon was forty-nine when he died.
 Unlike Aemond's body, however, Daemon's was never found.
 Singers say that Daemon lived to spend the rest of his days in secret with Nettles, but most historians disagree.

-Daemon never achieved his ambition and sat on the Iron Throne, though his sons Aegon III and Viserys II eventually did.
-In 170 ᴀᴄ Princess Daena Targaryen named her bastard son Daemon Waters after her grandfather.
+Daemon never achieved his ambition to sit on the Iron Throne, though his sons Aegon III and Viserys II eventually did.
+In 170 AC Princess Daena Targaryen named her bastard son Daemon Waters after her grandfather.

 Quotes about Daemon